 11.6 You hereby agree to indemnify defend and hold harmless us, our directors, shareholders against any and all losses, claims, causes, penalties, and demands arising out of or related to your breach of clause 4, clause 9 or clause 10.

-11.7 For certainty no Order Form which has been accepted by us may be cancelled by you except with the prior written agreement of us.
+11.7 For certainty no Customer Agreement (and any variations to the Customer Agreement) which has been accepted by us may be cancelled by you except with the prior written agreement of us.
 In the event we consent to such cancellation the cancellation will become effective at the end of your next billing period.
-You will be liable for all Charges due under the term of the Order Form unless otherwise agreed by us.
+You will be liable for all Charges due under the term of the Customer Agreement unless otherwise agreed by us.
 We further reserve the right to claim damages, charges and expenses properly and necessarily incurred by us and directly arising from such cancellation.

-11.8 Unless otherwise agreed in the Order Form in the event you wish to terminate the Licence Agreement you may only do so by serving written notice to firstname.lastname@example.org.
-Notice can only be served seven (7) business days prior to the start of your next monthly invoice and you will be liable for the monthly bill covering the period of notice.
+11.8 Unless otherwise agreed in the Customer Agreement, in the event you wish to terminate the Licence Agreement, you may only do so by serving written notice to firstname.lastname@example.org.
+You will be liable for the bill covering the period of notice.
 Unless otherwise agreed by us in the event you terminate the Licence Agreement you will automatically waive all pre-paid credits.

 12. Consequences of Termination

 12.1 On expiry of the Licence Agreement or the termination of this Licence Agreement for whatever reason your access will automatically be terminated.

 12.2 Upon termination of the Licence Agreement your data will be permanently deleted from our systems and we will not be liable to refund you for any unused email credits or services.
 In the event your data is stored post termination of the Licence Agreement such storage may be subject to a fee to be determined and communicated by us to you.